 The primary State resource for housing development comes from a portion of the property transfer tax which by statute is dedicated to VHCB.
-In FY 2015 VHCB received approximately \$9 million in dedicated funds to support housing development from the property transfer tax.
+In FY 2016 VHCB received approximately \$8 million in dedicated funds to support housing development from the property transfer tax.
 This is the only direct State funding that supports the costs of building affordable housing units.
-(Table III on page 13)
+(Table I on page 11 and Table III on page 13)